robbert-harms/MDT/docs/_dynamic_modules/compartment_models.rst

 Possible strings in this list are loaded automatically as :ref:`dynamic_modules_library_functions`.
 In this example the ``CerfErfi`` library function is loaded from MOT, ``MRIConstants`` from MDT and ``CylinderGPD`` is another compartment model which our example depends on.

-Adding items to this list means that the corresponding CL functions of these components are included into the optimized OpenCL kernel.
-Hence, after adding these items to this list you can now use the corresponding CL code in your compartment model.
+Adding items to this list means that the corresponding CL functions of these components are included into the optimized OpenCL kernel and allows you to use the corresponding CL code in your compartment model.

-For example, the ``MRIConstants`` adds no functions but adds multiple constants to the kernel like ``GAMMA_H`` containing the gyromagnetic ratio of protons in water (nucleus of H) in units of (rad s^-1 T^-1).
+For example, in the dependency list above, the ``MRIConstants`` dependency adds multiple constants to the kernel, like for example ``GAMMA_H``, the gyromagnetic ratio of in the nucleus of H in units of (rad s^-1 T^-1).
-This definition can then be used in your kernel whenever you need this constant.
+By adding ``MRIConstants`` as a compartment dependency, this constant can now be used in your compartment model function.